kitsook/ChaCha20/README.md

 # ChaCha20
-Quick-n-dirty standalone Java implementation of ChaCha20 (256-bit key, 64- or 96-bit nonce)
+Quick-n-dirty standalone Java implementation of ChaCha20 (256-bit key, 64- or 96-bit nonce).
+Do NOT use this unless you know what you are doing.
+Use the JDK library or Bouncy Castle library instead.

 References:
 * http://cr.yp.to/chacha/chacha-20080128.pdf